 Floodplains are areas of land that are inundated by surface water during large storm events.
 Federal Emergency Management Agency (FEMA) regulates floodplains on the “base flood” or sometimes referred to as the 100-year flood.
-The 100-year flood has a 1 % chance of occurring in any given year.
+The 100-year flood has a 1% chance of occurring in any given year.
 A 100-year flood may seem like a rare occurrence, but has a 26% probability of occurring over the life of a 30-year mortgage for a home located within a 100-year flood zone.
-FEMA floodplain maps and studies are usually performed along streams, rivers or coastlines that are subject to development or potential development that are likely to be affected by flooding.
+Floodplains in Shoreline are mapped along the Puget Sound shoreline, Boeing Creek, and Thornton Creek.

-The City is a participating community in the FEMA National Flood Insurance Program (NFIP).
-To participate, the City must adopt and enforce a floodplain management ordinance that regulates development in the community’s floodplains and that meets state and federal standards.
+Shoreline is a participating community in the National Flood Insurance Program (NFIP), administered by FEMA To participate, the City must adopt and enforce Floodplain Management regulations for development in the community’s floodplains and that meets state and federal standards.

 Floodplain Development Checklist